Kinokkory/wiwinwlh/tutorial.md

 Higher Kinds
 ------------

-The kind system in Haskell is unique most other languages in that it allows datatypes to be constructed which take types and type constructor to other types.
+The kind system in Haskell is unique compared with most other languages in that it allows datatypes to be constructed which take type constructors to other types.
 Such a system is said to support *higher kinded types*.

 All kind annotations in Haskell necessarily result in a kind ``*`` although any